ParamaguruKarthikeyan/UI-UX/README.md

 ### Digital Home Network GUI ###
-An AngularJs app to monitor and manage my home digital network connection and bandwidth consumption.<br/>
+An AngularJs app to monitor and manage my home network connection.<br/>

 ### Setup the application for development / testing ###
+Note: The project requires Node.js runninng on your machine.
+Please use the below link if you haven't installed it already https://nodejs.org/en/download/

 * Clone the repository: $ git clone https://github.com/karthikeyanTEME/UI-UX.git